 The data collection consists of collecting data from public authorities' registers.

-During the production of the register-based labour force statistic (RAS statistic) a common basic register for RAS and EiB is produced.
-The EiB statistical register is produced from this basic register.
+During the production of the labour market account a register called AMR-UN (labour market account without hour standardization) is made.
+The EiB statistical register is produced from this register.